yixin-cfd/miniJVM/doc/api.md

 </viewport>
 ```

-GViewPort is a scalable panel, the width and height will be automatic scale ，if child is add or remove
+GViewPort is a scalable panel, the width and height will be automatic scale ,if child is add or remove
 If not specify the "w" width, the default width is parent's width.
 If not specify the "h" height, the default height is parent's height.